-Want to personalise your Christmas gifts this year, or just find some activities to keep the kids busy over the break?
-Here are some great ideas to get you started.
+Want to personalise your last-minute Christmas gifts this year, or just find activities to keep the kids busy over the break?

 In my mid-20's, pre-kids, I decided one year I was going to make one present for each family member.
-I'm not sure how well used those presents actually were (no one needs a 5-foot long scarf), but they all appreciated the effort that went into them.
+I'm not sure how well-used those presents actually were (no one needs a 5-foot long scarf), but everyone appreciated the effort that went into them - I think.

-Now in my mid (ahem)-30's I can't even imagine having the luxury of enough time to make presents.
+Now I can't even imagine the luxury of having enough time to make presents.
 But my daughters love making stuff and so I started thinking about what they could be making this year.
 Not only will family members appreciate the effort, but it's also better for the environment and cheaper on the pocket than buying new.

 1. Christmas Cards